International Expat Mortgages

 However, what you need depends on your unique situation:

-The maximum LTV on your US expat mortgage will likely be capped at around 70%, for all US states.
-It’s also important to note that while, for the most part, the details, deposit and costs you’ll face will be similar from state-to-state, there will be some differences.
+The maximum LTV on your US expat mortgage will likely be capped at around 70% for all US states.
+It’s also important to note that while the details, deposit, and costs you’ll face will be similar from state to state, there will be some differences.

-Due to the wide range of expat mortgage options in the US and the variety of purchaser circumstances which are recognised and catered for, in most cases it makes sense to speak with an expert advisor with experience in getting a US mortgage as an expat.
+Due to the wide range of expat mortgage options in the US and the variety of purchaser circumstances that are recognised and catered for, it makes sense to speak with an expert advisor with experience in getting a US mortgage as an expat in most cases.

-Contact us today and we’ll put you in touch with an advisor with experience in the US expat mortgage market.
+Contact us today, and we’ll connect you with an advisor with experience in the US expat mortgage market.

 Netherlands

-Getting an expat mortgage in the Netherlands tends to be a more straight-forward process for residents in the country.
-While it is possible to get a mortgage as a non-resident, there are fewer options and the requirements – and associated costs – are also larger.
+Getting an expat mortgage in the Netherlands tends to be a more straightforward process for residents of the country.
+While it is possible to get a mortgage as a non-resident, there are fewer options, and the requirements—and associated costs—are also larger.

 There are two main types of mortgage available to expats buying a home in the Netherlands:

-A linear mortgage typically comes with fixed monthly repayments throughout the term of the loan.
-The annuities mortgage tends to see the monthly repayments decrease over the term as interest payments fall in line with the overall debt owed.
+A linear mortgage typically has fixed monthly repayments throughout the loan’s term.
+An annuities mortgage tends to have monthly repayments decrease over the term as interest payments fall in line with the overall debt owed.

 France

-Another popular destination for expats looking for a mortgage, France is a country where there are numerous expat mortgage options for UK buyers.
-However, while it’s something that shouldn’t be too difficult to find, you must be aware of the additional rules in place for non-French nationals.
+Another popular destination for ex-pats looking for a mortgage, France has numerous expat mortgage options for UK buyers.
+However, while it shouldn’t be too difficult to find, you must be aware of the additional rules in place for non-French nationals.

-First of all, the mortgage process in France can feel slow, even in comparison to the UK process where property chains can make buying a home takes a long time.
-In addition, mortgages for expats in France are assessed on a credit ratio basis, rather than an income multiplier one.
+First of all, the mortgage process in France can feel slow, even in comparison to the UK process, where property chains can make buying a home take a long time.
+In addition, mortgages for expats in France are assessed on a credit ratio basis rather than an income multiplier one.

-Given the differences between French mortgages for expats and typical UK mortgage products, it’s a good idea to speak with an advisor with experience of securing mortgages for expats in France.
-Even if you only have an initial chat, you will gain a clearer idea of the French housing and mortgage market, from an expat’s perspective.
+Given the differences between French mortgages for expats and typical UK mortgage products, speaking with an advisor with experience securing mortgages for ex-pats in France is a good idea.
+Even if you only have an initial chat, you will gain a clearer idea of the French housing and mortgage market from an expat’s perspective.

 Ireland

 Despite the Bank of Ireland’s decision in 2018 to withdraw from this sector of the market, it is still possible to get an expat mortgage in the Republic of Ireland.
-Lenders who are still willing to lend to non-residents or overseas buyers, tend to request deposits of between 20-30% of the value of the property.
+Lenders who are still willing to lend to non-residents or overseas buyers tend to request deposits of between 20% and 30% of the property’s value.

 You will have a choice of securing your Irish expat mortgage from a lender in the Republic of Ireland or a UK-based one.
-You may even be able to do a bit of both, The Royal Bank of Scotland Group, which also owns Natwest Bank, owns the Ulster Bank which has a presence in both the Republic of Ireland and Northern Ireland.
+You may even be able to do a bit of both.
+The Royal Bank of Scotland Group, which also owns Natwest Bank, owns Ulster Bank, which has a presence in both the Republic of Ireland and Northern Ireland.

-Differences will include that some Irish lenders may request earnings are in euros.
-Also of note is that, like many other European based mortgage lenders, they prefer to calculate your mortgage affordability on a credit ratio basis, rather than an income multiple.
+Differences include that some Irish lenders may request earnings in euros.
+Also of note is that, like many other European-based mortgage lenders, they prefer to calculate your mortgage affordability on a credit ratio basis rather than an income multiple.

-Residents of Ireland wishing to secure an international expat mortgage will find they have more options than those living overseas.
-However, both ways of proceeding are possible, it just depends on your unique circumstances and needs.
+Irish residents wishing to secure an international expat mortgage will find they have more options than those living overseas.
+However, both ways of proceeding are possible, depending on your unique circumstances and needs.

-As with all international expat mortgages, a sensible first step is to speak with an expert in the area, who will give you all the information you need to help you move forward with your plan.
+As with all international expat mortgages, a sensible first step is to speak with an expert in the area who can provide you with all the information you need to proceed with your plan.

 Scotland

 There are plenty of opportunities for expat landlords to purchase a property in Scotland.
-Many mortgage providers offer mortgages for Scottish properties on the same terms as they offer for England or Wales.
-Some UK banks even offer bespoke mortgages and financial products for internationally-based individuals interested in getting Scottish property.
+Many mortgage providers offer mortgages for Scottish properties on the same terms as those for England or Wales.
+Some UK banks even offer bespoke mortgages and financial products for internationally based individuals interested in purchasing Scottish property.

 The mortgage brokers we work with can help source mortgages for expats looking to buy or refinance property in Edinburgh, Glasgow, Aberdeen, or anywhere else you may wish to set root in Scotland.